Smana/smana.github.io/content/en/post/crossplane_k3d/index.md

 {{% notice info Info %}}
 All the files used for the upcoming steps are stored within this blog repository.
-So it is required to clone it as follows and change the current directory:
+So you should clone and change the current directory:

 ```console
 git clone https://github.com/Smana/smana.github.io.git